amar-enkhbat/thesis-2022/thesis_diary.md

 7. Imagine auto

 {'accuracy': [0.8603940217391304, 0.01392663043478265], 'precision_macro': [0.8653031631442476, 0.01082569438824893], 'precision_weighted': [0.8654758799112537, 0.01050739246207566], 'recall_macro': [0.8605162983166408, 0.013740539527024198], 'recall_weighted': [0.8603940217391304, 0.01392663043478265], 'auroc': [0.9070006593133121, 0.009169711073037878], 'n_params': 358404.0}

+# Choosing subjects randomly
+When picking 5 subjects for training and 1 for testing, some subjects overlap.
+Originally decided to create mutually exclusive train and test sets but decided to not.